Natural aesthetics for health and happiness in brands and digital design

 How we sense our surroundings determines how we feel about ourselves.
 Surrounded by nature, we are more prone to feel relaxed, inspired, and grounded in the moment.
 Even surroundings that just convey a sort of “naturalness”, by employing principles found in nature, are good for us.
 Not only do we feel more connected to our lives in such surroundings — research indicates that it positively alters mood, reduces stress, improves concentration, and restores attentional capacity.
 Exposure to natural forms is also correlated to self-perceived health, and studies even propose better recovery from surgery.

 Inspired by all living species’ inherent appreciation of the grown environment, we explore how nature can inform technology and its aesthetics.
-The health effect could be significant: We experience between 6000–10.000 brand impressions every day, and we spend over seven hours a day in front of the screen.
+The health effect of introducing such aesthetics could be significant: We experience between 6000–10.000 brand impressions every day, and we spend over seven hours a day in front of the screen.

 This is our first, early exploration of how natural aesthetics can be implemented in brand design and digital design.
 It is not meant to be a stylistic guide, but rather a theoretical and open framework that still needs the craftsmanship, curiosity, and creativity of a designer to come to life.